Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 than 1 (evolved) out performs the optimal purely random player.

 This where the limitations of memory one lies.
-In interactions with multiple opponent it can proven that having a larger memory, essentially being a bit smarter, can be advantageous.
+In interactions with multiple opponent it can shown that having a larger memory, essentially being a bit smarter, can be advantageous.

 The next step of this work, which is currently in progress, is to generalized both theorems to memory one players!
-This will done with the assistance of the [resultant theory](https://en.wikipedia.org/wiki/Resultant), which will allow me to solve multivariate systems, but I will leave this for another blog post.
+This will be done with the assistance of [resultant theory](https://en.wikipedia.org/wiki/Resultant), which will allow me to solve multivariate systems, but I will leave this for another blog post.